Bake or Break

 How to Make Brown Butter Blondies

-Even with the added step of browning the butter, these blondies come together quickly and easily.
-This is a great recipe for bakers of all skill levels!
+Even with the extra step of browning the butter, these blondies are wonderfully straightforward.
+Perfect for bakers of all experience levels!
+Here’s what to expect.

-two stacks of brown butter blondies on a white plate
+overhead view of sliced brown butter blondies on parchment paper

 Tips for Success